andyafter/challenge/README.md

 - pymongo (this one still have no use and I'm thinking about get rid of it)

 Simply put the scraper inside any folder and run it.

+Some other scripts are added to the scraper folder like data.py and database.py.
+These several scripts are only to proccess the text data in the data files.
+Sorry if the folder looks a mess it's a habbit that I developed during my 2 years in the lab. <sub>I think that is why I am the least talented student in my lab.</sub>

+The final data that is used in the database is in final.txt.